Endless Pain (1985)

 through much of the song, making you think back to Hell Awaits.

-Slayer) and a vicious return to the main riff as it reaches the conclusion.
+of early Slayer) and a vicious return to the main riff as it reaches the conclusion.

 Pleasure To Kill is more brutal than Endless Pain, yet more melodic